HugoKempfer/Vim_Dotfiles/README.md

  - C
  - C++
  - Rust
+ - Dart
+ - Typescript

  I also plan to add support for others, so be on the lookout!

 ## Add your custom config

-The main config file includes the .vim.local config.
-If you need to add your own config, use this file.
+You should'nt edit directly the config files.
+Instead you can create a file at `~/.config/nvim/user_custom.vim`, so your personnal modifications won't be overwritten in future updates.

 ## Dependancies

+* nvim >= 3.8
+* python3
+* pynvim: `pip install pynvim --user`
+* nodejs
+* yarn
+* git
+* curl

+Optionals:
-* Ranger
+* ranger
-* Grammalecte
+* grammalecte
 * rls
 * cquery
-* nodejs
+* dart_language_server

+## Install intructions

+First make sure that you have all the necessary dependancies.
+Then clone this repo and move and the files in the `nvim` directory at `~/.config/nvim/`.

+In future releases I expect to create an install script.

 ## Controls and custom mappings

-All the default controls of vim are unmodified.
+All the default controls of vim are unmodified except for the s/S substitue keys.

-I only addded some leader based commands and key strokes.

 ### Editor Layout and navigation

+* `Leader + .` Set the working directory at the current buffer

 Layout:
-* `Leader + v`split vertically
+* `Leader + v` split vertically
-* `Leader + h`split horizontally
+* `Leader + h` split horizontally

 Navigation:
-* ``T `` open a new tab
+* ``T or GT `` open a new tab
 * `Shift + Tab` go to next tab
 * `Ctrl + pageup or pagedown` navigate between tabs

 * `Leader + c` close current buffer

+* `s + two first characters of a word` jump to a word downward cursor
+* `S + two first characters of a word` jump to a word upside cursor

 The editor rely on a "tiling manager" like capacities :